 Let’s take a closer look at the honey mushroom.

 What makes a honey mushroom a honey mushroom?
-Lots of things, but there are two important markers to look for beyond the three easy ones: where it’s growing, is it in a cluster and does it have the ring?
-The first important marker is whether the cap has five o’clock shadow:
+Lots of things, but there are two important markers to look for beyond three easy ones: where it’s growing, is it in a cluster and does it have the ring around the stalk?
+(Although there is a ringless honey mushroom, A. tabascens) The first important marker is whether the cap has five o’clock shadow:

-A second tell-tale marker is the mushroom’s gills: They are decurrent, meaning they run down the bottom of the cap and onto the top of the stalk, down to the mushroom’s faint ring.
+A second tell-tale marker is the mushroom’s gills: Honey mushroom gills are decurrent, meaning they run down the bottom of the cap and onto the top of the stalk, down to the mushroom’s faint ring.